signalogic/SigSRF_SDK/mediaTest_readme.md

     A clean log should contain no preemption warnings, regardless of how many packet/media threads are running, and how long they have been running.

-    Note that it's possible an application thread or packet/media worker thread can be blocked for some time by an event log write or flush operation to an HDD drive.
-Although such extremely long file write times (in the 10s of msec) are rare, they can happen in situations where (i) the amount of event log output is extremely high due to multiple application and packet/media worker threads writing concurrently to the event log, or (ii) the HDD drive that occasionally blocks due to long seeks related to block allocation and management.
-To avoid HDD file write blocking issues the [event log path](#user-content-eventlogpath) command line option is available.
+    Note that it's also possible an application thread or packet/media worker thread can be blocked for some time by (i) media output file writes or (ii) event log write or flush operations to an HDD drive.
+Although such extremely long file write times (in the 10s of msec) are rare, they can happen in situations where the amount of media file or event log file output is extremely high due to multiple application, packet/media worker, or media processing threads writing concurrently, and/or the HDD drive occasionally blocks due to long seeks related to block allocation and management.
+To avoid HDD file write blocking issues see the [output media path](#user-content-outputmediapath) and [event log path](#user-content-eventlogpath) command line options.

 3. CPU performance is crucial.
 Atom, iN core, and other low power CPUs are unlikely to provide real-time performance for more than a few concurrent sessions.
 Performance specifications published for SigSRF software assume *at minimum* E5-2660 Xeon cores running at 2.2 GHz.